-With the number of online purchases sky rocking at the moment.
-I thought I would share with you some great ways to make the most out of your online shopping.
+The number of online purchases is sky rocking at the moment.
+So I thought I would share with you some great ways to make the most out of your online shopping.

 You can use multiple of these apps, systems and procedures to earn rewards points, save money and get the best bang for your buck.